Can Dust Mites Bite? Everything You Need To Know

 If you are looking for a long-term solution to your dust mite allergies, sublingual immunotherapy could be for you.
 Wyndly makes it easy and delivers under-the-tongue allergy drops or tablets that you can take from the comfort of your home instead of at the doctor's office.

-First, we'll send you a home-allergy test, which will help you pinpoint your allergy triggers, like dust mites.
+First, we'll send you a home allergy test to help you pinpoint your allergy triggers, like dust mites.
 Next, you'll have a virtual appointment with one of Wyndly's physicians to review your results and get a personalized treatment plan for your particular allergen triggers.
 Lastly, Wyndly will send you your treatment straight to your door.

 Take Our Allergy Assessment